 - Implementation of technology to ensure ePHI confidentiality, integrity, and availability

-The utilization of the Proprietary Defense first Security Methodology goes beyond the HIPAA Security Rule requirements on EPHI protection and goes further to address protection of organization information on its assets.
+The utilization of the Proprietary Defense first Security Methodology goes beyond the HIPAA Security Rule requirements on EPHI protection and goes further to address the protection of organization information on its assets.

 Therefore, the methodology normally gives an appropriate framework in which the organization can use to protect its information and assets.
-The methodology is based on the BS 7790 and ISO 27002 security standard domains and also the CMS, NIST and CobIT frameworks.
+The methodology is based on the BS 7790 and ISO 27002 security standard domains and also the CMS, NIST, and CobIT frameworks.
 The following are the steps used to carry out a HIPAA Risk Analysis.